Defend Online Speech

 What’s legal to say should be legal to type.
-The Online Safety Act could change that.
+The Online Safety Act and changes to the definition of extremism could change that.

 The Act’s provisions to block services which refuse to cooperate with the speech regulator’s orders could put household names like Wikipedia and Tumblr in the crosshairs.